-- 295 (c) for therapeutic radiological procedures, the requirements of this Code for calibration, 296 dosimetry and quality assurance, including the acceptance and commissioning of medical 297 radiological equipment, as specified in clauses 3.2.14, 3.2.15(c), 3.2.15(d), 3.2.17, and 3.2.18, are fulfilled by or under the supervision of a medical physicist 298 (d) for diagnostic radiological procedures and image guided interventional procedures, the 299 300 requirements of this Code for calibration, dosimetry and quality assurance, including the acceptance and commissioning of medical radiological equipment, as specified in clauses 301 3.2.14, 3.2.15(a), 3.2.15(b), 3.2.15(d), 3.2.16, 3.2.17, and 3.2.18, are fulfilled by or under the 302 supervision of or with the documented advice of a medical physicist, whose degree of 303 involvement is determined by the relevant regulatory authority and by the complexity of the 304 radiological procedures and the associated radiation risks 305 306 (e) any delegation of responsibilities by the Responsible Person or a radiological medical 307 practitioner is documented.
-The Responsible Person must have processes in place to ensure that a patient is correctly identified 308 3.1.5 309 for the intended radiological procedure and the procedure has been approved.
-310 The Responsible Person must ensure that, following an interventional radiological procedure where 3.1.6 there is a possibility of radiation induced deterministic effects, there are processes in place for the 311 312 radiological medical practitioner to liaise with the referrer to ensure follow-up of the patient.
-3.1.7 The Responsible Person must have processes in place to ensure that in the event of the death of a 313 patient within the medical radiation facility with radioactive material above the relevant activity 314 315 exemption level in situ: (a) exposure to radiation of any person handling the body is minimised 316 (b) each temporarily implanted sealed source or radioactive applicator is removed 317 318 (c) consideration is given as to whether a permanent radioactive implant or tissue containing unsealed radioactive material is to be excised 319 320 (d) the level of activity of a permanent implant or unsealed radioactive material remaining in the 321 body is calculated and documented 322 (e) where a permanent implant or unsealed radioactive material remains in the body, written instructions regarding handling and safety are provided to each person who handles the body.
-323 Radiological Medical Practitioner 324 325 3.1.8 A radiological medical practitioner who approves a radiological procedure must: - (a) be appropriately authorised by the relevant regulatory authority - (b) comply with the relevant provisions of the Radiation Management Plan, except where good professional practice would dictate otherwise for a particular circumstance - (c) ensure that the radiation exposures are justified in accordance with 3.1.9 and 3.2.1-3.2.7 and optimised in accordance with 3.2.8-3.2.21 and 3.3.1-3.3.4 - (d) provide information on the benefits and risks associated with the procedure to the patient or the patient's legal authorised representative.
+- 3.1.4 The Responsible Person must ensure that: - a. the radiological medical practitioner performing or authorising the radiological procedure is responsible for ensuring overall protection and safety for patients in the planning and delivery of the medical exposure, including the justification of the radiological procedure as required in clauses 3.1.9 and 3.2.1-3.2.6 and the optimisation of protection and safety, in collaboration with the medical physicist and the operator as required in clauses 3.2.7-3.2.22 and 3.3.1-3.3.4 - radiological medical practitioners, medical physicists, operators and other health professionals with specific duties in relation to protection and safety for patients in a given radiological procedure are adequately trained in the appropriate area4 - c. for therapeutic radiological procedures, the requirements of this Code for calibration, dosimetry and quality assurance, including the acceptance and commissioning of medical radiological equipment, as specified in clauses 3.2.13, 3.2.14c, 3.2.14d, 3.2.16, 3.2.17 and 3.2.20c, are fulfilled by or under the supervision of a medical physicist - d. for diagnostic radiological procedures and image-guided interventional procedures, the requirements of this Code for calibration, dosimetry and quality assurance, including the acceptance and commissioning of medical radiological equipment, as specified in clauses 3.2.13, 3.2.14a, 3.2.14b, 3.2.14d, 3.2.15, 3.2.16, and 3.2.17, are fulfilled by or under the supervision of, or with the documented advice of, a medical physicist, whose degree of involvement is determined by the relevant regulatory authority and by the complexity of the radiological procedures and the associated radiation risks - e. any delegation of responsibilities by the Responsible Person or a radiological medical practitioner is documented. - 3.1.5 The Responsible Person must have processes in place to ensure that a patient is correctly identified for the intended radiological procedure and the procedure has been authorised by the radiological medical practitioner. - 3.1.6 The Responsible Person must ensure that, following an interventional radiological procedure where there is a possibility of radiation induced deterministic effects, there are processes in place for the radiological medical practitioner to liaise with the referrer to ensure follow-up of the patient. - 3.1.7 The Responsible Person must have processes in place to ensure that in the event of the death of a patient within the medical radiation facility with radioactive material above the relevant activity exemption level in situ: - a. exposure to radiation of any person handling the body is minimised - b. each temporarily implanted sealed source or radioactive applicator is removed - c. consideration is given as to whether a radioactive implant or tissue containing unsealed radioactive material is to be excised - d. the level of activity of a permanent implant or unsealed radioactive material remaining in the body is calculated and documented - e. where a permanent implant or unsealed radioactive material remains in the body, written instructions regarding handling and safety are provided to each person who handles the body.